 A word of caution: DNA testing can also reveal unexpected evidence adoption, maternal infidelity, ancient fostering leading to a name change, a name change to allow inheritance of the family-owned land, etc. These events could have occurred anywhere in a lineage right back to the time of the adoption of surnames or even before.
 Consequently, any O Mahony male who tests his DNA should be prepared for the small possibility that he may not find many O Mahony matches or may match families other than O Mahony.

 Identify how many distinct O Mahony family lines originated in Ireland.

 Determine whether or not O Mahony Irish emigrants to a given country were related to each other.

 Enable a living male O Mahony anywhere in the world to possibly identify his family’s O Mahony sept/branch of origin.

 We are especially seeking participants who are descendants of the O Mahony Clan's major septs/branches.
 If you have credible family lore and/or documentation linking to one of them, financial assistance may be available.
 Please email John Mahoney, Patrick O Mahoney, or Tom Weingart for more information.

 JOIN THE PROJECT TODAY TO SEE YOUR ANCESTOR REPRESENTED!

 For Your Viewing Pleasure--A Little More Background

-Thanks to YouTube, we can hear Project Administrator and current Taoiseach Finbar O Mahony's 2013 presentation to the Royal Dublin Society on the O Mahonys: our society, our heritage, and our O Mahony Surname yDNA Project.
+Thanks to YouTube, we can hear Emeritus Project Administrator and former Taoiseach Finbar O Mahony's 2013 presentation to the Royal Dublin Society on the O Mahonys: our society, our heritage, and our O Mahony Surname yDNA Project.